-Scientific surveys are key sources of fisheries independent data that benefit from a standardised sampling plan and constant catchability (Hilborn & Walters 1992; Alglave et al. 2022; Gallo et al. 2022).
+Fisheries-independent data are information about fish species and the environment (physical, chemical, and biological oceanographic data) collected through scientific surveys, which benefit from a standardised sampling plan and constant catchability, and are not directly influenced by commercial fishing activities (Hilborn & Walters 1992; Alglave et al. 2022; Gallo et al. 2022).
 The Falkland Islands Fisheries Department (FIFD) has carried out parallel groundfish and calamari (Doryteuthis gahi) pre-season surveys every February since 2010, except for 2012, 2013, and 2014.
 The groundfish surveys are conducted along the north, west and south-west in Falkland Islands waters.
 The calamari pre-season surveys are conducted along the 'Loligo Box' to the east of the Falkland Islands.
 The original objective of these February parallel demersal surveys was to provide a synchronous biomass estimate of rock cod on the entire Falklands fishing grounds (Winter et al. 2010), which has since been expanded to provide information on other commercial stocks.
 It is noted, however, that Falkland Islands waters represent only part of the range for most stocks examined, and for some migratory stocks February is not a time of peak abundance, i.e., common hake (Arkhipkin et al. 2015), kingclip (Genypterus blacodes; Arkhipkin et al. 2012), and southern blue whiting (Barabanov 1982).
-Stations to the south-west in the FICZ have also not been sampled equally in all years, which may influence biomass estimates for stocks that occur in that area during February, such as banded whiptail grenadier (Coelorinchus fasciatus), hoki, southern blue whiting, and toothfish.
+Stations to the south-west in the FICZ have also not been sampled equally in all years, which may influence biomass estimates for stocks that occur in that area during February, such as banded whiptail grenadier (Coelorinchus fasciatus), hoki, southern blue whiting, and Patagonian toothfish.

-This report summarizes catch data jointly from the groundfish survey and the calamari pre-season survey, to estimate the biomass of key stocks in Falkland Islands waters since 2010.
+This report summarizes catch data jointly from the groundfish survey and the calamari pre-season survey, to estimate the biomass of key stocks in Falkland Islands waters since

+2010.
 Previous index species (southern blue whiting and rock cod), and main commercial species are included in this report.